keonlee9420/Comprehensive-Transformer-TTS/README.md

 ## Inference

 You have to download the [pretrained models](https://drive.google.com/drive/folders/1xEOVbv3PLfGX8EgEkzg1014c9h8QMxQ-?usp=sharing) and put them in `output/ckpt/DATASET/`.
-The models are trained with unsupervised duration modeling under transformer building block.
+The models are trained under unsupervised duration modeling with "transformer_fs2" building block.

 For a **single-speaker TTS**, run
 ```